bitfocus/companion-module-bmd-audiomonitor/companion/HELP.md

 Presets are avaiable in 3 formats:

-1. **Basic** - All buttons have a default background colour of dark grey.
+1. **Basic** - All buttons have a default background color of dark grey.
 The feeback background is set to yellow.

 2. **Colored** - Each button group has a selected background color.
 The feeback background is set to yellow.